Premaku Swagatam: Cast

+Production

+The film was originally began under the title Pelliki Velayara but later changed the title as Cheyi Cheyi Kalupu then finalised the title as Premaku Swagatham.

 Soundtrack

 Reception

 Idlebrain.com gave the film two stars out of five and wrote "This film has nothing to offer.
 It's a boring proposition right from the scene one."
+Telugu Cinema wrote "Krishna reddy is worst film ever.
+There is no logic and proper direction in any ways u see here.
+You will be yawning too many times in the film".